iftahaider/Dynamic-Asset-Allocation-Strategy/README.md

 | 50/50 Equity–Tbill | -0.36% | 11.38% | -0.03 |
 | 100% T-bill | 1.09% | 0.44% | 2.46 |

-> In general, the DAA strategy was more efficient than other strategies during most periods, which proves its ability to adapt to market changes.
+> In general, the DAA strategy is superior to other strategies during most periods, which proves its ability to adapt to market changes.
 The report concludes that dynamic asset allocation, with derivative-based insurance and periodic rebalancing, optimises portfolio efficiency, giving an investor a better, risk-adjusted return model in turbulent markets.
 ---

 ## 📊 Visual Insights